 - the effects of diffusion, reflection and absorption

-- understanding the direction and quality of light
+- the important qualities of light

-- studio lights and modifiers
+- the use of studio lights and light modifiers